arcaptcha/arcaptcha-docs/versioned_docs/version-1.0.0/invisible captcha.md

 You can get all the bot-blocking benefits of ARCaptcha without explicitly rendering our checkbox widget.
 ARCaptcha client/server interactions occur in the background, and the user will only be presented with a ARCaptcha challenge if try to click on submit button.

-## Automatically bind the challenge to a button
+## Automatically bind the challenge to a button {#automatically-bind-the-challenge-to-a-button}

 The easiest way to do this is to assign an `.arcaptcha` class to any button or input.
 Like before, you must add your site key in a `data-site-key` attribute assigned to the `<button>` element.
 Additionally, all of the data-\* attributes are applicable here.